Understanding the Differences between BGA and LGA Grid Arrays

 LGAs don’t use balls for connections.
 Instead, they use flat contacts that need sockets or direct soldering to connect to a PCB.

-In contrast, BGAs use balls for connecting to PCBs.
-And manufacturers usually attach these balls to the bellies of these packages.
+In contrast, BGAs use balls to connect to PCBs.
+Manufacturers usually attach these balls to the bellies of these packages.

 LGAs vs. BGAs: Ease of Connection and Replacement

 LGAs are pretty easy to connect to a PCB.
-Usually, these PCBs come with sockets where you can insert your LGA CPUs.
+Usually, these PCBs come with sockets to insert your LGA CPUs.
 Also, there’s no unique replacement process–you only need to remove the old CPU and insert the new one.

 On the other hand, BGAs need special equipment to connect and remove them from their CPU sockets.
 Though it’s almost risk-free, the process is still more expensive than LGA packages.